 Feline Leukaemia Virus p27 antibody | PF12J-10A

 The oncoretrovirus FeLV is responsible for both neoplastic and non-neoplastic conditions, often resulting in a poor prognosis and fatal outcome for cats persistently infected.
-During persistent infection the virus, soluble viral antigens and antigen containing white blood cells are continuously present in the blood and diagnosis is mainly based upon detection of the p27 antigen - using ELISA to test for p27 as it circulates free in the bloodstream, and Immunofluorescence studies to detect p27 within the infected white cells.
+During persistent infection the virus, soluble viral antigens and antigen containing white blood cells are continuously present in the blood and diagnosis is mainly based upon detection of the p27 antigen - using ELISA to test for p27 as it circulates free in the bloodstream, and Immunofluorescence to detect p27 within the infected white cells.

 - Target Species

 - Purified IgG - liquid

 - Purified IgG prepared by affinity chromatography on Protein A from tissue culture supernatant